 Living ethically is not about telling people what to think and do: it's about living with integrity.
 Be who you say you are.

-02

 Why does ethics matter to you?

-"As everything in life gets busier and more complex, ethics is the voice in my head that's constantly checking in, asking: 'Are you doing the right thing here?'"
-"Ethics helps us understand ourselves, "In this rapidly changing world we're bombarded by polarity.
-The need to connect with ethics is more important "Sometimes it's hard to decide what to do.
+"As everything in life gets busier and more complex, ethics is the voice in my head that's constantly checking in, asking: 'Are you doing the right thing here?"

+"Ethics helps us understand ourselves, and the impact of our behaviours on others."

+"In this rapidly changing world we're bombarded by polarity.
+The need to connect with ethics is more important than ever."

+"Sometimes it's hard to decide what to do.
 Pausing to consider ethical considerations helps us make good decisions, which usually make for a better outcome."